tidyverse/tidyverse.org/content/blog/tune-0-1-1/index.md

 ## `.config` columns

-When model tuning is conducted, the tune package now saves a new column in the outputs called `.config`.
+When model tuning is conducted, the tune package now saves a new column in the output called `.config`.
 This column is a qualitative identification column for unique tuning parameter combinations.
 It often reflects what is being tuned.
 A value of `.config = "Recipe1_Model3"` indicates that the first recipe tuning parameter set is being evaluated in conjunction with the third set of model parameters.
 Here's an example from the random forest model that we just fit:

 ```r